-- Work safely and independantly on small, multi-task projects to create scenery and properties for department productions.
+- Work safely and independently on small, multi-task projects to create scenery and properties for department productions.

-- Hang and focus lights, record a sound effect, and set up a microphone.
+- Hang and focus theatrical lighting instruments, record a sound effect, and set up a microphone for vocal reinforcement.

 |All facilities of a fully equipped theatre including stage, house for audience, lighting and sound equipment, dressing rooms, scene shop, costume shop, tools and other stage equipment and supplies. |

 For online instructional portions students will need weekly access to an internet enabled computer.

 |Course Content (Body of knowledge) - |

 - Organization of theatre scenery process from design to stage including creating schedules and tracking progress of projects for current departmental productions (Lec)

 - Identification and safe use of common lighting and sound equipment (Lec and Lab)